Industry News

 According to Ilam Fahari I-Reit, “the availability of higher quality more recently completed stock has also negatively impacted rentals in older buildings throughout the city”.

-Shopping malls landlords are also facing tough times.
+Shopping mall landlords are also facing tough times.

-The relentless construction of malls in Nairobi and other major towns has resulted in a supply glut that is piling pressure to cut rents in order to retain or lure new tenants.
+The relentless mall construction within Nairobi and other key towns has created a supply glut that is piling pressure on landlords to cut rents to retain or attract new tenants.

-Growing competition, increased supply, and shrinking demand have motivated tenants to flex their muscle in lease negotiations as landlords fight to keep spaces occupied.
+Rising competition, increased supply, and shrinking demand for commercial space have enabled tenants to flex their muscles in lease negotiations as landlords struggle to keep their malls occupied.

 RELATED: Nairobi’s Empty Shopping Malls Echo a Sad Retail Story